 - Sigma Lambda Gamma Sorority, Inc. – One of the largest Latino, multicultural based sororities in the nation.
 Sigma Lambda Gamma strives to be the premier organization committed to providing a mechanism of empowerment to all women.

-- Association of Latino American Students (ALAS) – ALAS provides a base of support for students in terms of social, cultural and academic development.
+- The Latinx Student Union (LSU) – ALAS provides a base of support for students in terms of social, cultural and academic development.
 Additionally, the organization strives to be a source of Latino cultural enrichment for the entire student body.
 We seek to teach respect and appreciation of our cultures to those who may not have the opportunity to experience it.

 - Men of Color – Men of Color’s vision is to serve male students through competent mentorship and constructive activities that reflect principled and professional behavior.
 We uphold ethical leadership practices, healthy, yet disciplined lifestyles, community empowerment, self-respect, emotional well-being and, the goal of college completion.